The story

 Bread itself, better.

-237 million Indians have diabetes or pre-diabetes.
-Most of them eat bread every morning.
-The bread on the shelves spikes their blood sugar.
+Almost every Indian family has someone watching their sugar.
+Ours did too.
+Most of them eat bread every morning — and the bread on the shelves spikes it.
 The "diabetic-friendly" alternatives taste like cardboard, price like medicine, and come in packaging that signals illness.

 The chefs behind MetaKitchen have spent their careers feeding people at the level of India's most demanding kitchens — hotels, embassies, the rooms where what you eat is the point of the evening.
 They wanted a bread that did not punish the people eating it.
 Not a niche health product.
 Not a sad health-aisle compromise.

 Four versions later, the recipe was something a chef would happily serve at breakfast and a lab would happily certify as low-GI.
 That is the Daily White.
 The first loaf.
-The line follows.
+More staples follow.

 What we are building

-A line of daily staples that share one rule: a glycemic index a chef would not be ashamed of and a doctor would not argue with.
+More staples follow, same rule: a glycemic index a chef would not be ashamed of and a doctor would not argue with.

 01